awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

 To use DNS validation, you must be able to add a CNAME record to the DNS configuration for your domain\.
 If Route 53 is not your DNS provider, contact your provider to find out how to add records\.
 If Route 53 is your provider, ACM can create the CNAME record for you as discussed previously in step 9\.
 If you want to add the record yourself, see [Editing Resource Record Sets](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-editing.html) in the *Route 53 Developer Guide*\.

-If your DNS providor does not support CNAME values with leading underscore, see [Troubleshoot DNS Validation Problems](troubleshooting-DNS-validation.md)\.
+If your DNS provider does not support CNAME values with leading underscore, see [Troubleshoot DNS Validation Problems](troubleshooting-DNS-validation.md)\.

 **Note**
 If you do not have permission to edit your DNS configuration, you must use email validation\.